kurtnheiss/kurtnheiss.github.io/dad_jokes_files/dad_jokes.md

 > **IMPORTANT:** `curl` requests made without a valid `Accept` header receive a `text/plain` response.

 ### User agent
 The Dad Joke API requires that you set a custom `User-Agent` header for all requests.
-By setting a custom `User-Agent` header for your code you facilitate usage monitoring and helps the server understand the capabilities and context of the client making the request.
+Setting a custom `User-Agent` header for your code facilitates server understanding of the capabilities and context of the client making the request.

 Your user agent should include the name of the library or website that is accessing the API along with a contact URL or e-email.